opencv/opencv/modules/gpu/doc/video.rst

         void getBackgroundImage(GpuMat& backgroundImage, Stream& stream = Stream::Null()) const;

+        void release();

         // parameters
         ...
     };

 The class discriminates between foreground and background pixels by building and maintaining a model of the background.
 Any pixel which does not fit this model is then deemed to be foreground.
-The class implements algorithm described in [MOG2]_.
+The class implements algorithm described in [MOG2004]_.

 Here are important members of the class that control the algorithm, which you can set after constructing the class instance:

     .. ocv:member:: float backgroundRatio